ethyca/fides/docs/fidesops/docs/saas_connectors/saas_oauth2.md

 ## Usage Checklist
 To use OAuth2 as a connection strategy, the following must be configured first:

-#### One-time configuration
-- A callback server or network rules are required to forward the callback response from the SaaS providers to an instance of Fidesops.
-This is dependent on the user environment where Fidesops is deployed, and is out of scope for this documentation.
-- These incoming requests must be routed to `https://{{host}}/api/v1/oauth/callback`.
+### For All OAuth2 Flows

-#### Per-connector configuration
+#### Per-connector Configuration
 - Fidesops must be able to connect to the SaaS provider (Outreach, Salesforce, etc.).
 - A **Client ID** and **Client Secret** must be generated within the SaaS provider’s admin console.
     - This is dependent on the individual SaaS provider.
 Refer to the provider's documentation.
+- The connector using OAuth2 is configured using the steps for [how to configure a SaaS connector](../saas_connectors/#how-to-configure-a-saas-connector).
+### Additional Steps for Authentication Code Flow
+#### One-time Configuration
+- A callback server or network rules are required to forward the callback response from the SaaS providers to an instance of Fidesops.
+This is dependent on the user environment where Fidesops is deployed, and is out of scope for this documentation.
+- These incoming requests must be routed to `https://{{host}}/api/v1/oauth/callback`.

+#### Per-connector Configuration
 - The **Redirect URI** must be registered within the SaaS provider's admin console.
-- The connector using OAuth2 is configured using the steps for [how to configure a SaaS connector](../saas_connectors/#how-to-configure-a-saas-connector).
 - The OAuth2 workflow is initialized by following the URL returned from `https://{{domain}}/api/v1/connection/{{connection_key}}/authorize`.

-## OAuth2 Workflow Diagram
+## OAuth2 Authentication Code Flow Diagram
 ![OAuth2 Workflow](../img/oauth2_workflow.png "OAuth2 Workflow")